 By 2003 I was a married full-time sales executive with two sons, a vacation home, a boatload of hobbies and a calendar that ran on adrenaline.
 I held it together with “The Franklin Planner” system.
 Over the years I tried all the sizes of binders – the Classic, the Compact, and the deluxe “Monarch” size with the leather briefcase.
 I was keeping two calendar systems by then – the planners and my digital calendars.
 Pride goeth before a fall.

-In 2004, newly divorced with my own house, the same demanding job and a new family schedules I left paper planners behind and went to 100% digital calendars.
+In 2004, newly divorced with my own house, the same demanding job and new family schedules I left paper planners behind and went to 100% digital calendars.
 My cell phones got better with every upgrade, but I occasionally confused my calendar and missed appointments.
-I felt pressured and always behind, although I never let it show.
+I felt pressured and always behind.

 Digital marketing became my passion, and I went back to school for new certifications.
 I landed a job in my new field, remarried, and after a year I opened my own digital marketing business, working from my home office with Lonzo, my rescue cat.
 Along the way I discovered a love of teaching.